Rutgers Preparatory School: Institutional awards and recognition

-Rutgers Preparatory School is accredited by the Middle States Association of Colleges and Schools and was recognized in 1992 as a National Blue Ribbon School Award of Excellence by the United States Department of Education.
+Rutgers Preparatory School is accredited by the Middle States Association of Colleges and Schools and was recognized for the 1992–93 school year as a National Blue Ribbon School Award of Excellence by the United States Department of Education.

-The School received its most recent accreditation from the New Jersey Association of Independent Schools (NJAIS) in 2012.
+The school received its most recent accreditation from the New Jersey Association of Independent Schools (NJAIS) in 2012.

 The school's delegation was awarded first place in the 2010 Euro Challenge, an international high school economics competition.

 In 2014, Rutgers Preparatory School received the Franklin Township Organization Environmental Stewardship Award, in recognition of contributions to the environment of Franklin Township, including participation in the "Rutgers Green Purchasing" and "River-Friendly School Certification" programs, recent construction of a new LEED certified building, new energy management installations, and development of an effective composting and recycling program.

 Rutgers Preparatory School is the only school in New Jersey to be a member of the Council of International Schools.
 It is also the only high school in the world to be granted Non-governmental Organization (NGO) status by the United Nations.

 Campus

 The 41 acre campus is located in Somerset, New Jersey directly on the Delaware and Raritan Canal and the Raritan River.
 The historic Elm Farm house, built in the mid-18th century, was the home of local minister Abraham Beach, one of the co-founders of the school.
 Elm Farm was the country estate of the Wells family during the 19th and early 20th centuries.
 The school purchased it in 1958.
 Elm Farm now houses administrative offices and several classrooms.
 The campus includes three full-size athletic fields, a FieldTurf synthetic turf field, a softball field, and a full size baseball field.
 The "Field House" currently features two full size gyms, male and female locker rooms with showers, a wrestling room, a fitness center, and the offices of the athletic administration and trainer.
 In addition to the Early Childhood Education Center, and Lower, Middle, and Upper School buildings, an art studio was constructed in 1992 and a new music building was constructed in 2001.

 In 2009, the school broke ground on a multimillion-dollar, multi-phased endeavor that includes an expansion of the system of roads and parking on the campus, a widening of Easton Avenue, the addition of new athletic fields and tennis courts, and the construction of an entirely new complex.
-The first phase of the new complex, which was completed for the 2011-2012 school year, houses the dining commons and several new classrooms on the first floor.
+The first phase of the new complex, which was completed for the 2011–2012 school year, houses the dining commons and several new classrooms on the first floor.
 The second floor of this new building was completed in Fall 2012, and includes several more upper school classrooms as well as a state-of-the-art all-division room and other multi-use spaces.
 This new facility is LEED certified.